melvinsevi/melvinsevi/README.md

 ## About Me

 - 💼 I am currently a student as a ENS Paris Saclay at the MVA Master's degree in France.
 Previously Studied at Sorbonne University.
-- 🌱 I'm currently learning [Technologies or Skills you are currently learning].
 - 🤔 I'm interested in Computer Vision, Generative models for Vision, text-to-motion synthesis and 3D computer vision.

 ## My GitHub Stats